Living Out of a Duffel Bag – An Alternative to Backpacks?

 This also applies to men.
 And children.
 Humans, the lot of you, please, keep it clean.
 The power of travel is in not simply seeing new sights or diverse cultures, it’s stepping into the community of those who profoundly love their chosen land on which to live.
 Never cause a host to regret your scent.
 Suitcases and backpacks are more compartmentalized, though as stated, that does come with the harder hauling cost.
 Duffel bags are a mishmash of all things worn by you.

 Perhaps see it this way: Ya know when you’re on the road, allowing yourself those over-stuffed “cheat meals,” yet somehow there’s always magically room for ice cream?
 There’s always room for tiny plastic laundry bags in your duffel.
 Duffel bags adapt to the aroma of you, so keep it clean.
 Yes, you’ll look cooler wisping about appearing more like a traveling athlete than a snooty salesperson, but those viewing you also have other senses, so practice common hygiene.
-Pack dirty laundry in the plastic laundry bags within your duffel.
+Pack dirty laundry in the plastic laundry bags.
+Hey, who said living out of a duffel bag was easy?

 While the tiny laundry bags are easy to make room for, they are still noticeable when the bag is opened.
 On that note, it’s important to keep your cash and valuables hidden.
 Given, your primary monetary necessities will be directly on your person, yet some travelers prefer to keep added cash and coins.
 The aforementioned inset sleeves are key for this.
 It’s important to have two sections here, as one will be the undercover guardian in disguise.